VioletGiraffe/Darkroom/docs/architecture/import.md

 process per frame or decoding the whole video.
 Thumbnail height and JPEG quality are fixed constants, independent of the user's full-split quality.
 Callers pass the exact destination folder — a frame folder's `preview/` subdir (via `Catalog::previewDirFor`) or a staging scratch dir — so the engine itself knows nothing of the `preview/` convention.
-Best-effort throughout: any failure just leaves that folder empty or partial, and import never gates on it succeeding.
+Each call returns a per-job **`PreviewResult`** — a status plus the video's **duration**, which the probe had to read anyway to place the timestamps, handed back so the caller can persist it (`Catalog::durationMsForMediaItem`, see [data-model.md](data-model.md)) instead of re-probing for the number alone.
+Best-effort throughout: a failed job never aborts the batch and import never gates on it succeeding — the status just separates a probe failure (corrupt input, nothing extracted) from an extraction failure (duration known, frames didn't write), for the caller to act on or ignore.

 It also has a batch form that extracts several videos' previews at once, used by Quick Import staging.
 The concurrency is deliberately thread-free — each ffmpeg is its own OS process, so a bounded number run together